|

 MRI images are taken every 5 mm anterior to posterior toreveal the most

 common brain regions.
-Presentation rate (in seconds) of each image
+Presentation rate (in seconds)of each image

-Superior Parietal Gyrus, Calcerine Fissure, Posterior Horn of Lateral Ventricle,
+Parietal Gyrus, Calcerine Fissure, Posterior Horn of LateralVentricle,

 Cerebellar Cortex, Cerebellar White Matter, Lingula, Calcar Avis, Postcentral

-Gyrus, Postcentral fissure, lateral ventricle, cerebellar peduncle, dentate
+Gyrus, Postcentral fissure, lateral ventricle, cerebellarpeduncle, dentate

 nucleus, inferior olive, medulla, flocculus, fourth ventricle,Temporal

-precentral gyrus, inferior parietal gyrus, Superior Temporal Gyrus, Medial
+gyrus, inferior parietal gyrus, Superior Temporal Gyrus,Medial Temporal

-plexus, pineal, aqueduct, fornix, thalamus, subthalamic nucleus, cerebral
+pineal, aqueduct, fornix, thalamus, subthalamicnucleus, cerebral peduncle,

-capsule, habenula, mammillothalamic tract, mammillary body,mediodorsal
+habenula, mammillothalamic tract, mammillary body,mediodorsal thalamus,

-thalamus, Insula, Middle Frontal Gyrus, anterior thalamus,anterior hypothalamus,
+Insula, Middle Frontal Gyrus, anterior thalamus,anterior hypothalamus,

-claustrum, extreme capsule, amygdala, septum, externalcapsule, diagonal
+extreme capsule, amygdala, septum, externalcapsule, diagonal band, olfactory

-Orbitofrontal Cortex.
+Cortex.

 System Requirements